'This isn't Pompeii, this is Aleppo'

 Weekend of horror

-The Syrian Civil Defense, also know as The White Helmets, explained to CNN that the image shows the father with his knee up, his son next to him.
-Three of their family of five were killed in the airstrike: the father and the son pictured, plus another child.
-The mother and a daughter, who were in a different room in the apartment, survived and were brought to the hospital.

-The deadly strike hit their home at 5 a.m. on Friday morning in the rebel-held neighborhood of Qaterji in Eastern Aleppo.
-The strike was among the first of a series of hundred over the weekend.
+Sawas and the two boys were among more than 300 people killed last weekend in a new wave of violence.
+The deadly strike that hit the family home at 5 a.m.
+Friday in eastern Aleppo's rebel-held neighborhood of Qaterji was the first of a series of hundred.

-One activist speaking to CNN from Aleppo described a level of bombing that they had never seen before.
-The Syrian war began in March 2011.
+One activist from Aleppo described to CNN a level of bombing never seen before in a conflict that began more five years ago.

-In response to the surge in airstrikes, activists took to Twitter using an Arabic hashtag that translates to #HolocaustAleppo and sharing pictures and videos from the city.
-Some had mistakenly described the father and son picture as being that of a mother clutching her baby.
+In response to the surge in airstrikes, activists took to Twitter, using an Arabic hashtag that translates to #HolocaustAleppo and sharing pictures and videos from the city.
+Some had mistakenly described the photo of the father and son as that of a mother clutching her baby.

 Iconic images

+Thaer Mohammed, a photographer who lives 15 minutes away from the Sawas family home, took the moving pictures.

+One shows volunteers from the Syrian Civil Defense, also known as the White Helmets, working to save Muhammad Sawas from under the rubble.
+But it was too late.
+In the next photo, the boy's devastated mother cradles him in her hands.

-Last month, a picture of Omran Daqneesh, bloodied and covered with dust, sitting in an ambulance after surviving an airstrike that destroyed his family's home, was a stark reminder of the toll of Syria's war.
-Last year, a photo of the lifeless body of Aylan Kurdi underscored Europe's refugee crisis.
+Last month, a photo of Omran Daqneesh, bloodied and covered with dust, sitting in an ambulance after surviving an airstrike that destroyed his family's home, was a stark reminder of the toll of Syria's war.
+Last year, the image of the lifeless body of Alan Kurdi underscored Europe's refugee crisis.

-This weekend's father and son picture may be another reminder and some people using #HolocaustAleppo on social media speculated that, unfortunately, there would likely be many more.
+The pictures from last weekend's strikes are further reminders of the Syrian conflict's devastation.